Bruce Robinson

 Bruce Robinson (born 2 May 1946) is an English actor, director, screenwriter and novelist.
 He wrote and directed Withnail and I (1987), a film with comic and tragic elements set in London in the late 1960s, which drew on his experiences as a struggling actor, living in poverty in Camden Town.
+He was nominated for the Academy Award for Best Adapted Screenplay for The Killing Fields (1984).

 As an actor, he has worked with Franco Zeffirelli, Ken Russell and François Truffaut.

 Early life

 Bruce Robinson was born in London.
 He grew up in Broadstairs, Kent, where he attended the Charles Dickens Secondary Modern School.
 His parents were Mabel Robinson and American lawyer Carl Casriel, who had a short-term relationship during World War II.
 His father was a Lithuanian Jew.
-As a child, Robinson was constantly brutally abused by his stepfather Rob (an ex RAF navigator and a wholesale newsagent), who knew the boy was not his son.
+As a child, Robinson was constantly brutally abused by his stepfather Rob (a former RAF navigator and a wholesale newsagent), who knew the boy was not his son.
 He had an elder sister Elly, whom he asked to teach him some French.